FAQs

 There are a number of bus options in addition to the Metrobus M3, an express service to and from the Centre of Bristol operated by First Bus, which runs at least every 20 minutes - timetables can be found here.

-Train to Science Park (25km start):
+Train to Science Park:

 The closest station to the Science Park is Bristol Parkway station, 4 miles from the Science Park.
 You could book a taxi from here to the venue.
 Plan your journey in advance.